onflow/FlowCreditMarket/TestsOverview.md

 ## Notes on Contract Limitations

-The current TidalProtocol contract implementation:
+The current FlowALP contract implementation:
 - Only supports FlowVault tokens (no multi-token support implemented)
 - Uses SimpleInterestCurve that always returns 0% interest
 - Has dummy Sink/Source implementations that don't do anything